arcus-azure/arcus.messaging/docs/preview/03-Features/01-Azure/01-service-bus.md

     options.JobId = Guid.NewGuid().ToString();

     // Indicate whether or not messages should be automatically marked as completed when the handler succeeded (no exceptions thrown) (default: true)
-    // If you put this on false you are responsible yourself for completing the message. options.Routing.AutoComplete = false;
+    // ⚠️ If you put this on false, you are responsible for completing the message yourself. options.Routing.AutoComplete = false;

     // Indicate whether or not the default built-in JSON deserialization should ignore additional members